Support Local Farmers

 Here are a few questions to ask your local farmers with regards to their soil health practices:

 Taking care of the soil can be a complex process.
-In general, look for farmers who are keeping the soil covered, avoiding major soil disruption, and closing the nutrient cycle naturally through the use of animals and compost.
+In general, look for farmers who are keeping the soil covered with mulch or cover crops, avoiding major soil disruption or using no-till, and closing the nutrient cycle naturally through the use of animal integration and compost.

 2. Do you use synthetic fertilizers, fungicides, or herbicides?

 Some farms may require the use of synthetic inputs as they build up the soil’s fertility, but ultimately these chemicals should be avoided.
-Many pesticides, herbicides, and synthetic fertilizers destroy soil life and make their way into both the foods you eat and the water you drink.
+Many pesticides, herbicides, and synthetic fertilizers destroy soil life and make their way into both the foods you eat and the water you drink, which can be toxic for your health.

 Every crop has a different nutrient requirement.
 By rotating them around the farm, you can ensure that fields don’t become deficient in one nutrient or another.